-Our Company opened the Escrow Accounts, each titled "Gokaldas Exports Limited- QIP Escrow" with HDFC Bank Limited and The Federal Bank Limited, the Escrow Banks, in terms of the arrangement among our Company, the BRLM and the Escrow Banks.
-Bidders were required to deposit the entire Application Amount payable for the Equity Shares applied for through the Application Form submitted by it in accordance with the applicable laws.
+Our Company has opened the Escrow Accounts, each titled "Gokaldas Exports Limited- QIP Escrow" with HDFC Bank Limited and The Federal Bank Limited, the Escrow Banks, in terms of the arrangement among our Company, the BRLM and the Escrow Banks.
+Bidders will be required to deposit the entire Application Amount payable for the Equity Shares applied for through the Application Form submitted by it in accordance with the applicable laws.

-Payments were to be made only through electronic fund transfer.
+Payments are to be made only through electronic fund transfer.